ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-4.md

 ```conolse
 cd People.WebApp/
 ```
-Then, run the application so that it will listen on port 8080:
+Then, run the application so that it will listen for requests on port 8080:
 ```console
 dotnet run --urls "http://0.0.0.0:8080"
 ```